 Skyscrapers

-Easy puzzles are great for learning the visibility mechanic.
-Try the buildings mode toggle (B key) to see proportional height bars, which makes it obvious which ones are “blocked” by a taller neighbor.
-Once you are solving these in under 2 minutes, step up to medium (5×5).
+Easy puzzles are the place to learn the visibility mechanic.
+Try the buildings-mode toggle (B key) to see proportional height bars, which makes it obvious which towers are “blocked” by a taller neighbor.
+Every board is uniquely solvable by logic with no guessing.
+Comfortable here?
+Step up to medium (6×6).